IN LOVING MEMORY OF

 Suzy was a devoted wife and mother.
 She made the best of every posting, whether her husband was in Colorado, Texas, Florida, or Washington with the family, or whether he was overseas in Vietnam or Yemen, leaving her to raise the boys as a single mother for a time.
 Everyone knew Suzy could “get it done.”

 Suzy’s life was marked by a love of books.
-When her husband was stationed in San Antonio, TX, Suzy earned her MA in Library Science from Trinity University.
-She spent years as a school librarian in Texas, Florida, and Virginia.
-When her husband retired to Florida, she taught young adult literature at the University of South Florida in Tampa as well a serving as a resource specialist for the Collier County school district.
-She was selected by the American Library Association to serve on the 1993 Newbery Award Selection Committee to choose “the most distinguished contribution to American literature for children.”
-That same year, the Brodart Company asked her to join its team to select children’s and young adult materials for library collections, a role she enjoyed for more than thirty years until her death.
+When her husband was stationed in San Antonio, TX, Suzy earned her Master's in Library Sciences at Our Lady of the Lake University, there she also earned a post-graduate Library Certification K-12.
+For twenty years, she served as a School Library Media Specialist - at Gunston Elementary School in Lorton, VA (1980-1989); Egypt Lake Elementary School in Tampa, FL (1989-1990); Vineyards Elementary School in Naples, FL (1990-1993); and Laurel Oaks Elementary School in Naples, FL (1993-2000).
+In addition to her day job, she also taught as an Adjunct Professor of Literature in Childhood Education at the University of South Florida (1994-1997), and of Children's Literature and Young Adult Literature at Florida's Gulf Coast University (1997-2004).
+In her mind, the highlight of her career was being selected by the American Library Association to serve on the 1993 Newbery Award Selection Committee to choose "the most distinguished contribution to American Literature for children."
+That same year, the Brodart Company asked her to join its team to select children's and young adult materials for library collections, a role she enjoyed for more than thirty years until her death.

-In addition to her passion for juvenile literature, she was an animal lover.
+In addition to her passion for juvenile literature , she was an animal lover.
 Anyone who knew her even a little heard about her bulldogs.

 For anyone wanting to make a tribute in Suzy's honor, you could make a donation to Dolly Parton's Imagination Library which aims to place books in the homes of young readers everywhere or to the Coco & Tubbs French and English Bulldog Rescue of south Florida at https://bestfriends.org/donate - two causes near to Suzy's heart.
 We were all lucky to have such a bright star in our lives.